onOffice-Web-Org/oo-wp-plugin/readme.txt

 7. Start editing inside the new onoffice-personalized folder.

-**IMPORTANT**: Albeit it is safe to disable the plugin, DELETING IT WILL WIPE ALL PLUGIN-RELATED DATA FROM THE DATABASE.
+**IMPORTANT**: Although it is safe to disable the plugin, DELETING IT WILL WIPE ALL PLUGIN-RELATED DATA FROM THE DATABASE.
 WE DO NOT PROVIDE ANY WARRANTY FOR DATA LOSS!

 == Frequently Asked Questions ==